 I studied at the Ecole Normale Supérieure (Paris), and completed my doctorate at the University Paris-Sorbonne Nouvelle in 2008.
 I was appointed Lecturer in 19th century British Literature at the University Paris-Sorbonne.
 In 2015 I was elected a junior member of the Institut Universitaire de France.
-In March 2016 I joined Trinity College, where I hold a Junior Research Fellowship, as part of the two-year Marie Sklodowska Curie project on the ‘Colours of the Past in Victorian England’.
+In March 2016 I joined Trinity College, where I held a Junior Research Fellowship, as part of the two-year Marie Sklodowska Curie project on the ‘Colours of the Past in Victorian England’.

 I am currently on research leave.
 At the Sorbonne I teach courses on 19th-century English literature and art history at undergraduate and masters levels.